 Additionally, you should continue to evaluate what’s most important to your business over the year.
 Along with frequently checking your analytics and progress, you should also continuously look at your KPIs to ensure they accurately reflect your goals.
 Things change, so if a KPI is no longer useful, then you can tweak it or remove it.
 When there is so much data to analyze, you always want to ensure you are tracking what actually matters!

 So there you have it - that’s how you can identify and track your XRM KPIs to ensure you are set up for success in 2021!
 If you want to learn more about XRM analytics and ways you can easily track your progress, then watch our on-demand webinar, “The analytics of experiences”.
+Additionally, if you want to learn more about JRNI Analytics, then be sure to watch the demo!

 About the author